BSc Medical Microbiology: Career Path

 • Objectives: To provide students with a comprehensive understanding of the principles of microbiology, immunology, and other related fields and to develop the students' laboratory and research skills.

 • Goals: To prepare students for careers in the healthcare field, including roles in hospitals, research institutions, and public health organizations.
-To encourage students to pursue further education and research in the field of medical microbiology.
+To encourage students to pursue further education and research in medical microbiology.

 • Vision: To create graduates who are well-prepared to contribute to the advancement of knowledge and understanding of the field of medical microbiology and to improve human health.